darthvader323/Graphical-Authentication/README.md

 • Images are shown in random order and after every incorrect arrangement they get randomized.
 • Account blocking after four consecutive unsuccessful login attempts
 ## Installation
-• Download the repository from the link
+• Download the repository from the link https://github.com/darthvader323/Graphical-Authentication.git
+• Make sure to install python,flask and SQLAlchemy.
+• Run app.py and go to http://localhost:5000.